-Today, the (ISC)2's Certified Information Systems Security Professional (CISSP), the SANS Institute's Global Information Assurance Certification (GIAC) and the ISACA Certified Information Security Manager (CISM) are probably the best-known and most widely followed IT security certification programs.
-That said, the new CompTIA Advanced Security Practitioner (CASP) is included in the U.S. Department of Defense Directive 8570.01-M, which means that credential is bound to be extremely popular with government employees and government contractors alike.
+Today, (ISC)2 Inc.'s Certified Information Systems Security Professional (CISSP), SANS Institute's Global Information Assurance Certification (GIAC) and the ISACA Certified Information Security Manager (CISM) are the best-known and most widely followed IT security certification programs.
+That said, the CompTIA Advanced Security Practitioner (CASP) is included in U.S. Department of Defense Directive 8570.01-M, which means that credential is bound to be extremely popular with government employees and government contractors alike.

 (ISC)² Systems Security Certified Practitioner

-Certified Practitioner (SSCP)

 The International Information Systems Security Certification Consortium is also home to the CISSP, the best-known senior-level security certification (senior-level certs are covered later in this article).
 If you're of a mind to go that route, the SSCP is a great way to prepare.